solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 * Network halts if it cannot compute a epoch snapshot hash once an epoch because it is overloaded with user transactions.

+* Leader could censor the proposer.
+But then they would miss out on the total fees proposed in the block.

 ## Drawbacks